domu904/katanspec/README.md

 - add code as you usually would, `sidekick (aka specwatchr)` will build the application, run ctags, and run tests for you
 - add a test class by via vim by entering `command` mode and typing `!rake add_test[describe_Person]`
 - write a failing test using [NSpec](http://nspec.org) and see `sidekick (aka specwatchr)` run the test for you
+- if you have a large amount of compiler errors, you can type `:make` in `command` mode, which will take you to the first compiler error, typing `:cw` will give you a list of all compiler errors that you can traverse through